thoughtbot/testing-rails/book/types_of_tests/model_specs/instance_methods.md

 it so we use `.build`.
 If we needed a persisted object (for example, if we needed to query for it), we would use `.create`.

-In this test, we do end up saving the object when we call `#upvote`, so we need a valid object.
-This is why we use a factory instead of just `Link.new`.
-If we didn't need a the link to be valid we would favor `Link.new`.
+You might ask, "Why not use `Link.new`?".
+Even though we don't save our record immediately, our call to `link.upvote` will, so we need a valid `Link`.
+Rather than worrying about what attributes need to be set to instantiate a valid instance, we depend on our factory definition as the single source of truth on how to build a valid record.

 Our _verify_ step is slightly different than we've seen in our feature specs.
 This time, we aren't asserting against the `page` (we don't even have access to